Oxford English Dictionary: Electronic versions

 Once the dictionary was digitized and online, it was also available to be published on CD-ROM.
 The text of the first edition was made available in 1987.
 Afterward, three versions of the second edition were issued.
 Version 1 (1992) was identical in content to the printed second edition, and the CD itself was not copy-protected.
 Version 2 (1999) included the Oxford English Dictionary Additions of 1993 and 1997.
+These CD-ROM editions are for Microsoft Windows only.

 Version 3.0 was released in 2002 with additional words from the OED3 and software improvements.
 Version 3.1.1 (2007) added support for hard disk installation, so that the user does not have to insert the CD to use the dictionary.
-It has been reported that this version will work on operating systems other than Microsoft Windows, using emulation programs.
-Version 4.0 of the CD has been available since June 2009 and works with Windows 7 and Mac OS X (10.4 or later).
+It has been reported that this version will work on operating systems other than Windows, using emulation programs.
+Version 4.0 of the CD was released in June 2009 and has applications for both Windows (7 and later) and MacOS X (10.4 and later).
 This version uses the CD drive for installation, running only from the hard drive.

 On 14 March 2000, the Oxford English Dictionary Online (OED Online) became available to subscribers.
 The online database containing the OED2 is updated quarterly with revisions that will be included in the OED3 (see above).
 The online edition is the most up-to-date version of the dictionary available.
 The OED website is not optimized for mobile devices, but the developers have stated that there are plans to provide an API to facilitate the development of interfaces for querying the OED.

-The price for an individual to use this edition is £195 or US$295 a year, even after a reduction in 2004; consequently, most subscribers are large organizations such as universities.
+The price for an individual to use this edition is £100 or US$100 a year; consequently, most subscribers are large organizations such as universities.
 Some public libraries and companies have also subscribed, including public libraries in the United Kingdom, where access is funded by the Arts Council, and public libraries in New Zealand.
 Individuals who belong to a library which subscribes to the service are able to use the service from their own homes without charge.